top of page

 The Gallivant – East Sussex, UK

-Rooms here come with deck chairs in private gardens and too, makes for some leisurely writing.
+Rooms here come with deck chairs in private gardens and too, make for some leisurely writing.
 It may get a little sandy but all together rewarding.

 Mountain & Countryside Escapes for Writers

-The mountain air may be thin but you'll have clarity on your characters.
+The mountain air may be thin but your characters' arc is clear.
 Ideal for atmospheric thrillers, Nordic memoirs or that novel about an introvert with a most woeful past.

 The Lodge – Verbier, Switzerland